 The University of Glasgow’s School of Veterinary Medicine is renowned for teaching, research and clinical provision, and attracts students, researchers and clinicians from around the world.
-The internationally accredited school provides expert referral services via the Small Animal Hospital, the Glasgow Equine Hospital and Practice and the Scottish Centre for Production Animal Health & Welfare alongside a full range of Veterinary Diagnostic Services for animal owners and referring practitioners throughout the UK and beyond.
+The internationally accredited school provides expert referral services via the Small Animal Hospital, the Glasgow Equine Hospital and Practice and the Scottish Centre for Production Animal Health & Food Safety alongside a full range of Veterinary Diagnostic Services for animal owners and referring practitioners throughout the UK and beyond.

 The School was founded in 1862 and is located on the 80 hectare Garscube campus at the northwest boundary of the city, four miles from the University’s Gilmorehill campus.
 The School of Veterinary Medicine has a 190 hectare commercial farm and research centre at Cochno, 15 minutes from Garscube (5 miles north).